MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

  >
  > - Display of PDF files is not included in the initial preview.
  > - This component is not supported in Internet Explorer.
- > - For more information about canvas apps, go to [What are canvas apps in PowerApps?](/powerapps/maker/canvas-apps/getting-started).
+ > - For more information about canvas apps, view the [What are canvas apps in PowerApps?](/powerapps/maker/canvas-apps/getting-started) topic.

 ## Prerequisites
 This component requires a trained and published AI Builder form processing model.
 Then, that model must be bound to the component using the AI model property in the properties panel.